-However, this general principle does not apply to closed networks (defined as a distribution network which distributes natural gas within an industrial or commercial location, or within a geographically limited location excluded from the concessions and licences granted for natural gas distribution), whereby the owners and operators freely agree on the rates (ss.
-28.1 and 29.6 DL 140/2006); however, if the third party does not agree with the rates or practices of a closed network, a complaint may be made to ERSE which will establish a fair rate to be applied (s.
-28.7 DL 140/2006).
+However, this general principle does not apply to closed networks (defined as a distribution network which distributes natural gas within an industrial or commercial location, or within a geographically limited location excluded from the concessions and licences granted for natural gas distribution), whereby the owners and operators freely agree on the rates (s.
+29-A.6 DL 140/2006); however, if the third party does not agree with the rates or practices of a closed network, a complaint may be made to ERSE which will establish a fair rate to be applied (s.
+29-A.7 DL 140/2006).